-Some documents you will need to have verified as being yours, or have copies verified to send away.
-The Post Office offers this service – you’ll need to bring the original document, a photocopy [they won’t copy it for you] and the £10.50 fee.
+Some documents you will need to have verified as being yours through the US based Electronic Portfolio of International Credentials (EPIC) Physicians Portal.
+The whole process takes a few weeks, includes an identity check over zoom and costs 230 USD.
+Your EPIC Identification Form (EIF) must be certified by an authorised official.
+The Post Office offers this service – you’ll need to bring the original document, a photocopy and the £12.75 fee.
 See here for more details.
 If your name differs between any of your official documents, you will need to have a statutory declaration signed to verify they’re all yours.
 Examples might be lacking middle names, or maiden and married names on different documents.
 This has to be done by a notary.
-If you don’t happen to have a family friend who’s a notary, you may have to pay for this to be done, in the region of £75.
+If you don’t happen to have a family friend or colleague who’s a notary, you may have to pay for this to be done, in the region of £75.
 You can find your nearest one here.

 4. Things You’ll Need To Start Work

 The MCNZ is New Zealand’s GMC equivalent.
 You’ll need a licence to practise before you start work.
 As a UK graduate, you’ll be given a 6 month provisional license to practice which, assuming you get ‘signed off’ at the end of the period, will be converted to a full licence to practise after that time.
 The MCNZ also require references – you can use the same ones as for your job applications.

 The application can be pricey.
 Most people pay an initial fee of approximately $600, followed by the actual licence fee.
 The license fee cost changes depending on your birthday (yeah, we know it’s weird), but is going to be in the region of $700-$1000.
 The good news is that you can claim that fee back once you start work; the bad news is you have to have the money in the first place to afford it!
 See Fees and Finances below.